Iula79/Final-project/README.md

 The website will be redisigned using angular and bootstrap.
 The home page will have several features: the possibility to chose between the apartment and the B&B rooms, the possibility to choose between languages and a link to the facebook page.
 Each section will have a home page, a section with the rooms availabilty and pricing, a section for faq and a section for location and contacts.
 The user will be able to send an email via contact form.

+__intermediate and advanced solution are suspended because the owner does not want to manage content__

 ## Intermediate Solution: